GAKUEngine/libmanabu/README.md

 Building
 ========
-libmanabu requires CMake and a few other tools to build.
+libmanabu requires CMake, the Boost development libraries and headers, OpenSSL development libraries and headers, msgpack-c, and possibly a few other tools depending on your system.

+*System specific preparation guides are listed below.*

 After cloning the repository, you can build libmanabu with the following standard CMake build steps:

 ```sh
 cd libmanabu